GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 ---
 layout: post
 title: How do modern frameworks perform on the new INP metric
-subhead: Understand how the new INP metric affects the CWV of websites built using JavaScript frameworks and libraries.
+subhead: Understand how the new INP metric affects the experience of sites built using JavaScript frameworks and libraries.
 date: 2022-05-14
 authors:
   - leenasohoni